nasir19noor/detikmostpopular/README.md

 # detikmostpopular

-Most popular article in detik.com
+Most popular articles in detik.com

 to run this application just run run.py